microsoft/kunlun/README.md

 go get github.com/Microsoft/kunlun/cmd/kl
 ```

-Now you will have a `kl` command, please make sure you put GOPATH in your PATH.
+Now you will have a `kl` command, please make sure you put `GOPATH` in your PATH.

+If you hit the error `undefined: strings.Builder`, please upgrade your Go to version `1.10` or later.

 ## Analyze the Application you wish to deploy